-Serveral versions of the lists of tasks were prepared, where each version had a specific task order, thus each participant performed the tasks sequencially in a random order.
+Several versions of the lists of tasks were prepared, where each version had a specific task order, thus each participant performed the tasks sequentially in a random order.
+This was done to avoid learning effects on the tasks, as also done in other studies (for instance in [33]).
 The data to be inserted did not contain more than six values per task.
 The participants had to update the formulas to include new references to cells when needed.
 The full description of the six tasks, that include the data to be added to the spreadsheets, is available at the tool webpage presented earlier.